Which is the best mid-priced phone you can buy?

 How we select the best mid-range smartphones

-And if you are still not sure, check out our list of the best budget phones.
+If you are still not sure, check out our list of the best budget phones.

 1. Xiaomi Mi 9